42piratas/VOTEgpt/README.md

 [VOTEgpt.io](https://www.votegpt.io/) is an OSS AI-powered service designed to provide impartial, comprehensive information on election candidates.
 Users can access detailed candidate profiles, including biographies, political platforms, past experiences, and key policy positions.

-Understanding how VOTEgpt works, the prompts being used, and its potential flaws is crucial for effective use.
-It’s your responsibility to check these details to avoid mistakes and optimize results.
-Ensuring you are well-informed will help you get the best experience and most accurate information from the tool.
+Understanding how VOTEgpt works, the prompts being used, and its potential flaws is crucial for effective use. **It’s your responsibility to check these details to avoid mistakes and optimize results.** Ensuring you are well-informed will help you get the best experience and most accurate information from the tool.

-For a deeper understanding of how the tool operates behind the scenes, please visit [our Wiki](https://github.com/42piratas/VOTEgpt/wiki) for detailed information.
+For a deeper understanding of how the tool operates behind the scenes, please visit [our Wiki](https://github.com/42piratas/VOTEgpt/wiki).

 <!-- CONTRIBUTING -->
 # Contributing